 MED0001151603 – This website contains imagery which is only suitable for audiences 18+.
-All surgery contains risks, Read more here
+All surgery contains risks,

-A brow lift surgery addresses the forehead and upper face to help combat aesthetic concerns
+A Brow Lift Surgery addresses the forehead and upper face to help combat aesthetic concerns.

-Because it is also one of the most prominent, eyebrow lift surgery, also known as a forehead lift is quite a common surgical procedure.
-The procedure aims to reduce forehead creases and frown lines (the vertical lines between the eyebrows), plus the “lifting” eyebrows and upper eyelids.
+Your brow, forehead and upper face are often among the first areas to show early signs of ageing.
+For this reason, Eyebrow Lift Surgery, also known as a Forehead Lift is quite a common surgical procedure.
+The procedure aims to reduce forehead creases and frown lines (the vertical lines between the eyebrows), plus raise the position of the eyebrows and upper eyelids.

 What is a Brow Lift?

-Brow lift is a popular surgery that aims to reduce laxity of skin on the forehead and addresses wrinkles in the forehead and around your eyes.
+Brow Lift is a popular surgery that aims to reduce laxity of skin on the forehead and addresses wrinkles in the forehead and around your eyes.
 Decades of frowning and squinting will eventually take their toll on your face creating forehead creases and lines, and frown lines between the eyebrows.
-A brow lift aims to tighten the forehead and pull the eyebrows up.
+A Brow Lift aims to tighten the forehead and pull the eyebrows up.

-Why Patients Might Consider A Brow Lift?
+Why Patients Might Consider a Brow Lift?

-There are many reasons why a patient might consider a brow lift, including:
+There are many reasons why a patient might consider a Brow Lift, including:

 • If the skin elasticity has decreased around the eyebrows